For common student staff application and position questions, please review our Student Staff Frequently Asked Questions.

 - Spring Quarter Workshops which will be scheduled around the student class schedules (Approximately 8 hours)

-- Move-out and Closing from Sunday, June 7, 2020 through Sunday, June 14, 2020.
+- Move-out, Closing, and Summer Transition from June 5, 2021 - June 16, 2021.
 The exception is for academic commitments and finals which your supervisor needs to be notified about.

 - Multi-story apartment style residence hall

 Appointment to this position is contingent upon obtaining satisfactory results from a criminal background check.